 For now it just prints the URL of this page.

-Want to support me?
+Want to support my mod and other development efforts?
 Check out my Patreon page!

 Check out my other mods: